How to Move Up to Your Next Home with Ease – Week 5

 Be willing to do what it takes to sell your current home in a timely manner.
 That means to price it well and fairly.
 It’s not time to think too high and then get zero offers, causing your home to sit on the market longer than you would like.

 You goal is to start living in your new home (unless you’re thinking rental property with your old home).
 Every month is another mortgage payment on your former home as long as you own it.
 Factor that into your budgeting and sales price.

-However, I don’t mean you should shortchange yourself or look desperate to sell.
+However, you shouldn’t shortchange yourself or look desperate to sell.
 That’s why the marketing and timing of your sale will play a big part in how you price it.

-This concludes our five-part series, How to Move Up to Your Next Home with Ease — a how-to guide on buying and selling at the same time.
-We hope you’ve learned that you need to:
+This concludes my five-part series, How to Move Up to Your Next Home with Ease — a how-to guide on buying and selling at the same time.
+I hope you’ve learned that you need to: